elastic/integrations/packages/apache_spark/docs/README.md

 ### Executor

 This is the `executor` data stream.
+This data stream gives metrics related to the startup and shutdown of the Apache Spark application server, the deployment of new applications, or the failure of one or more subsystems.

 An example event for `executor` looks as following: